Frank Borzage | Biography

 civilian hat, helmet: Lucky Star,

-officer's cap: A Farewell to Arms, cap hero wants: No Greater Glory,
+officer's cap: A Farewell to Arms,

-chef's hat: History Is Made at Night,
+chef's hat, chauffeur's cap: History Is Made at Night,

-leather taxi cap, pilot's caps: Three Comrades)
+leather taxi cap, pilot's caps: Three Comrades,

 - Incongruously dressed men (minister with night watchman's gun: Man's Castle,